 The peripheral nervous system is somewhat different from the central nervous system because it describes the nerves that surround the brain and central nervous system.
 Peripheral, as per the definition, means beyond or around.
 Neuropathy is broken down into two morphemes that are Greek in origin: “neuro-” (meaning related to the nerves) and “-pathy” (which denotes a disorder in the body or disease).
 Essentially, peripheral neuropathy can be described as a disease of the nerves.
 This system of nerves transmits signals from the central nervous system to the rest of the body.
-That is why a person can feel so much pain when peripheral neuropathy develops in a certain area of the body.
+That is why a person can feel so much discomfort when peripheral neuropathy develops in a certain area of the body.

-Peripheral nerves can cause pain in the area where they are damaged and in other areas that the nerves are connected.
+Peripheral nerves can cause discomfort in the area where they are damaged and in other areas that the nerves are connected.
 For example, Sciatica is when damage or interruption to the sciatic nerve is causing pain, and that pain can begin in the lower back and extend all the way down to the feet of one or both legs.
-With Sciatica, the nerve damage can occur anywhere on the nerve, and the pain can radiate along the whole nerve.
+With Sciatica, nerve damage can occur anywhere on the nerve, and the discomfort can radiate along the whole nerve.
 However, a similar occurrence happens with other nerves in the body that are damaged from disease or injury.

 How does peripheral neuropathy occur?